SinclairQL/sQLux/README.md

 # sQLux (or QL Sux according to DaveP)

-This is an emulator based on uQlx but with SDL2 used as its OS layer.
+sQLux is a [Sinclair QL](https://en.wikipedia.org/wiki/Sinclair_QL) emulator.
+It runs on Linux (including Rapsberry Pi), Mac and MS Windows.
+It is based on uQlx but with SDL2 used as its OS layer.

-It is currently very much work in progress so not suitable for people who don't want to get messy coding or debugging the emulator.
+sQLux adds several features over the uQlx base code.
+See the [Documentation](docs/sqlux.md) for more details.

-The eventual aim is to replace all OS calls to their SDL2 equivalents then port the emulator to various other OS types using SDL.
+sQLux is in active development, with new functionality added regularly.
+However, the latest releases and packages are suitable for normal use.

 # Building
 ## Building Linux

-sQLux has switch to using cmake as its build system
+sQLux has switched to using cmake as its build system

 Basic instructions